tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 shell history since from now is stored in _~/.erlang-hist.nonode@nohost_ (it's a binary file - not plain text).

+UPDATE: shell history is now stored in _~/.erlang-history/_ - you might
+        need to remove _~/.erlang-hist.nonode@nohost_ for it to work.

 NOTE: you need to compile it for each new version of Erlang/OTP kernel!

 - get current version of Kernel library: